CDDR1/CDDR1/README.md

 - I'm an aspiring Software Engineer living on Long Island, NY 📚🗽
 - Currently developing apps with React and Express ⚛️ 🚂
 - My goals for 2023 are to learn TypeScript, Redux, GraphQL and Next.js 🚀 🎆
-- I'm also interested in Web3 and Blockchain technologies ⬛ ⛓

 ## Let's get in Touch!